Metehan120/CRYSTALYST/README.md

   - **Input Shield:** If input is empty, generates 1 B–8 KB of random “junk.”
   - **Output Decoys:** Appends up to 1 MB of extra random bytes post-encryption to confuse size-based analysis.
 - **Parallel Processing**: Uses Rayon for multicore CPU support.
-- **GPU Acceleration**: OpenCL backend for fast encryption/decryption.
-  ⚠️ Note: Due to current OpenCL driver or platform behavior, minor memory leaks (typically ≤ 100 bytes) may occur during GPU execution.
-These do not affect cryptographic correctness and are not classified as critical, but future updates aim to address this.
 - **Zeroized Memory**: Automatic clearing of sensitive data in RAM.
 - **Perfect Distribution**:
   - Exhaustive statistical tests confirms near-theoretical perfection: